pgdr/talks/sw-demystified/PITCHME.md

-## SW dev demystified
+## Software development demystified

 +++
-## SW dev demystified
+## Software development demystified

-> Mysticism is the practice of religious ecstasies together with whatever
+> Mysticism refers to the attainment of insight in ultimate or hidden truths,
-> ideologies, ethics, rites, myths, legends, and magic may be related to them.
+> and to human transformation supported by various practices and experiences.

 +++
-## SW dev demystified
+## Software development demystified

-> It may also refer to the attainment of insight in ultimate or hidden truths,
+> Mysticism refers to the attainment of insight in ultimate or hidden truths,
 > and to human transformation supported by various practices and experiences.

+... so, nothing to demystify

 +++
 ## Game of Life

+Imagine an infinite grid, with each cell alive or dead.

 * Each living cell with
  * one or no neighbors dies, as if by solitude